Cisco-Talos/pyrebox/docs/scripting.rst

 Memory read
 ***********

 Triggered whenever any memory address is read in any of the processes monitored.
-The parameter ``vaddr`` represents the modified virtual address, and ``size`` is the size of the modification.
+The parameter ``vaddr`` represents the modified virtual address. ``haddr`` is the corresponding physical address, and ``size`` is the size of the modification.

 Callback type: ``CallbackManager.MEM_READ_CB``